 Below are some situations in which tooth extraction is often necessary.

 After an Accident

 Being in an accident is traumatic.
 It can also cause trauma to your teeth, beyond other injuries like whiplash or a broken limb.
 In these circumstances, immediate attention at an emergency dentist is frequently required.

-The first consideration of the emergency dentist is whether tooth restoration is possible.
-If a dental crown, dental veneer, bonding or other method will work to save the tooth, they pursue that option first.
+The first consideration of an emergency dentist is to consider whether tooth restoration is possible.
+If a dental crown, dental veneer, bonding, or other methods will work to save the tooth, they pursue that option first.
 Sometimes, these options will not suffice and tooth extraction is the only possibility.